Atom Learning logo

 For reading comprehension, children will need to read a short passage of text.
 The questions will assess how well they understand what they have read, and their ability to analyse and interpret the text.
 The text could be a piece of fiction or non-fiction.

-Take a look at some example comprehension questions from the FSCE familiarisation guide.
+Take a look at an example comprehension question.

 Vocabulary questions test the words your child currently knows and how well they understand their meaning.
 For example, your child may need to identify the word from the choice of options that is an exact or close match (synonym) of the main word in the question.